Mohammed bin Jassim Al Thani

-Sheikh Mohammed bin Jassim bin Mohammed Al Thani (الشيخ محمد بن جاسم بن محمد آل ثاني; 17 January 1881 – 8 April 1971) was the son of Sheikh Jassim bin Mohammed Al Thani.
+Mohammed bin Jassim bin Mohammed Al Thani (الشيخ محمد بن جاسم بن محمد آل ثاني; 17 January 1881 – 8 April 1971) was the son of Sheikh Jassim bin Mohammed Al Thani.
 Sheikh Mohammed had a total of 18 siblings, with him being the seventh of his father's sons.

 Early life

-Sheikh Mohammed bin Jassim Mohammed Al Thani was born in 1881, in Doha, the capital city and state of Qatar.
-He reigned for 10 months and Abdicated in favour of his Brother Shiekh Abdullah bin Qassim.
-He was appointed by his brothers to become Prince of the city of Doha, until his death in 1971.
-Her highness Shiekha Moza bint Nasser Al Misnad renovated his house in what is now called Doha Land, Shiekh Mohammed bin Jassim's house is now open to the public.
+Sheikh Mohammed bin Jassim Mohammed Al Thani was born in 1881 in Doha, the capital of Qatar.
+He reigned for 10 months and abdicated in favour of his brother, Sheikh Abdullah bin Jassim Al Thani.
+He was appointed by his brothers to become prince of the city of Doha, until his death in 1971.
+Sheikha Moza bint Nasser Al Misned renovated his house in what is now called Doha Land, Shiekh Mohammed bin Jassim's house is now open to the public.

 Children

 Sheikh Mohammed bin Jassim Al Thani's wife was Sheikha Aisha bint Ahmed Al Thani, his first cousin.
-She was the mother of Sheikh Jassim, Sheikh Abdullah and Sheikh Ahmed, Sheikh Mohammed had a total of 27 children 12 sons and 15 daughters., it is known that his last wife who he loved dearly was known to be head chief of all his living wives back then, Her Highness, The Late Sheikha Safiya Al-Kaabi.
+She was the mother of Sheikh Jassim, Sheikh Abdullah and Sheikh Ahmed, Sheikh Mohammed had a total of 27 children 12 sons and 15 daughters.
+His last wife Sheikha Safiya Al-Kaabi, was known to have been loved dearly and was known to be head chief of all his living wives.

-Note that this list is in descending order according to their age, from the eldest son to the youngest.
+This list is in descending order according to their age, from the eldest son to the youngest.
 Same is true with the daughters.